Ten good reasons to look for work experience with small employers

 9. Specialise.
 Companies with fewer than 250 employees may be more likely to offer opportunities to focus on particularly niche areas.

 10. There are so many opportunities out there.
 Small and medium-sized businesses are the engine of the economy, making up around 99.9% of British private sector businesses, according to the Federation of Small Businesses.

-Even if they can’t afford to pay you, few employers will refuse a keen student who shows a genuine interest in their work.
-A small company may be willing to be flexible about hours, so you can combine unpaid work experience with paid part-time work for a couple of weeks.
+If you undertake work, you should be paid.
+However, if you join a start-up and they can’t afford to pay you,a small company may be willing to be flexible about hours, so you can combine unpaid work experience with paid part-time work for a couple of weeks (commit to no more than that).
 Alternatively, you may also be able to arrange a brief period of work shadowing.
 However, before you accept any unpaid work experience, make sure you know your rights.

 Your university jobshop or employment service will advertise paid vacation work with local companies.
 This will give you a chance to gain some practical evidence of your skills and develop your understanding of how businesses work.